-The 12 Best Fitness Books Of 2021.
+The 12 Best Fitness Books of 2022.
 Recommended fitness books.
 According to the five dimensions of exercise method, fitness graphic nutrition combined with stretching anatomy exercise rehabilitation, organize a list of classified books and share with you.

-I have selected The 12 Best Fitness Books Of 2021 and you can choose according to your needs.
+I have selected The 12 Best Fitness Books of 2022 and you can choose according to your needs.

 (Of course, my knowledge is not only limited to the above books, but I also went to the training school system to study for three months.
 The instructors are all great bodybuilding and fitness competitions, and I continue to read books and learn.
 I also like exercise very much.
 Yes, the theory is combined with practice.)

-Here are the best fitness books of 2021 that could help you achieve your goal of being more confident with your body.
-From entry to proficiency-fitness self-study book list recommendation.
+Here are the best fitness books of 2022 that could help you achieve your goal of being more confident with your body.
+From entry to proficiency must-read health, fitness, and nutrition self-study books list recommendations.

 1. Strength Training Anatomy